Email nurturing overview

 This takes 15-30 minutes plus waiting for DNS propagation.

-Step 2: Create Senders
+Step 2: Create senders

 2. Create sender profiles with names and email addresses